aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.saving/svgsaveoptions/set_exportembeddedimages/_index.md

 title: Aspose::Words::Saving::SvgSaveOptions::set_ExportEmbeddedImages method
 linktitle: set_ExportEmbeddedImages
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::Saving::SvgSaveOptions::set_ExportEmbeddedImages method.
-Setter for Aspose::Words::Saving::SvgSaveOptions::get_ExportEmbeddedImages in C++.'
+Specifies whether images should be embedded into the SVG document as base64.
+Be aware that activating this option can lead to a significant increase in the size of the output SVG file in C++.'
 type: docs
 weight: 13000
 url: /cpp/aspose.words.saving/svgsaveoptions/set_exportembeddedimages/